© 2016 – Routledge

 James Treadwell, Lecturer in Criminology, University of Birmingham

-'In all, this is a standout contribution by an early career researcher, one of a new generation of social scientists willing to grapple with new ideas rather than continually rehash tired old concepts from the back end of the 20th century.'
+"A remarkable synthesis of empirical data, existing research and new ideas drawn from across the social sciences, which offers an integrated, cohesive account that actually begins to explain geo-spatial concentrations of violence… this is a standout contribution by an early career researcher, one of a new generation of social scientists willing to grapple with new ideas rather than continually rehash tired old concepts from the back end of the 20th century."

 1.Let’s Get Ready to Rumble 2.
 Theorising Masculinities and Violence: A Review 3.
 Top Lad: A Violent Biography 4.
 Born to Fight 5.
 Handy Lads 6.
 It’s ‘not me’…it’s ‘them’: Violent Reflections 7.
 Shadow World 8.
 Rolling with the Punches.